line/line-fido2-server/README.md

    - credProtect

 ## How to play with
-You need to run FIDO2 server and RP Server first.
+You need to run the FIDO2 server and RP Server first.

-If you want to integrate your own RP Server, please implement APIs by referring the sample codes.
-Regarding client sides, you may implement the web app for communicating with RP server.
+If you want to integrate your own RP Server, please implement APIs by referring to the sample codes.
+Regarding client sides, you may implement the web app for communicating with the RP server.

 ## Local DB
 FIDO2 Server running on local environments uses h2 as an embedded DB.
-For other environments such as stg, beta or real, this need to be replaced with commercial standalone DB.
+This needs to be replaced with commercial standalone DB for other environments such as staging, beta or real.

-In case of local environment, you can use h2 console.
-Add following path /h2-console to the fido server url to access h2 web console.
+In the case of the local environment, you can use the h2 console.
+Add the following path /h2-console to the fido server URL to access the h2 web console.

 e.g., http://localhost:8081/h2-console

 ## Spring Boot Starter
-We also provide our server in the form of spring boot starter.
+We also provide our server in the form of a spring boot starter.

 Check out the spring-boot-starter directory.